djiglesias/CarND-LaneLines-P1/README.md

 ### Lane Line Overlay
-Using the magnitude() function, the lane lines image returned from the previous step (left) is superimposed onto the original image using a semi-transparent mask to give the final image (right).
+Using the magnitude() function, the lane lines image returned from the previous step is superimposed onto the original image using a semi-transparent mask to give the final image (below).

-![Alt Text][logo]
+![Alt Text][gif]

 ## 2. Shortcomings of Current Pipeline